 A small strong-flying butterfly, common and widespread throughout Britain and Ireland.

-Brilliant white wings with small black tips to forewings and one or two wing spots.
-Undersides creamy white.
-Large White is similar but larger and has larger spot in tip of forewing that extends down wing edge.
+The Large White is similar but larger, and has a larger spot in the tip of the forewing that extends down the wing's edge.

 Size and Family

 - Family: Whites and yellows

 - Wing Span Range (male to female): 48mm

 - Butterfly Conservation priority: Low

 Cultivated brassicas are used, especially cabbages, and Nasturtium (Tropaeoleum majus) in gardens.
 Wild crucifers, including Wild Cabbage (Brassica oleracea), Charlock (Sinapis arvensis).
 Hedge Mustard (Sisymbrium officinale), Garlic Mustard (Alliaria petiolata), Hoary Cress (Lepidium draba) and Wild Mignonette (Reseda lutea) are used to a lesser extent.